IT'S SAFE AND LEGAL!

 Do I have to be a current student at a U.S. university to participate?

 No. The Travel Photography Bootcamp program is open to current students and non-students.
 You do not have be enrolled at a U.S. university to participate in our Travel Photography Bootcamp in Cuba.

 In 2018, Cuba won the Excelencias Award as the safest country for tourism at the International Tourism Fair Fitur 2018 (more here).
 Our Bootcamp includes 24-hour emergency local support, which means that a staff member will be available to all students 24 hours a day, seven days a week.

 What about communications & Wi-Fi in Cuba?

 Wi-Fi is spreading fast throughout Cuba.
 You can stay in touch with your friends and families while you are abroad.

 Their experience on the Carribbean island is one that they never forget.
-Just take a look at their social media feeds!

 WHAT OUR STUDENTS SAY

 “I liked the freedom to choose any article topic and the process of creating my article.
 RGNN Expert Benjamin Jones was open to any ideas we wanted to cover and I liked going out, doing the research, and then creating my work.
-This [Internship Seminar] just reinforced what I already know: you are a better person when you have seen more of the world and gotten outside of your small corner of the globe.”
+This [Internship & Mentoring Program] just reinforced what I already know: you are a better person when you have seen more of the world and gotten outside of your small corner of the globe.”

 — Jordan Hart, Palm Beach Atlantic University (Australia).